Tlf/tlf/doc/README_QTC_RTTY.txt

 STILL IMPORTANT!
-If you fill the serial and number fields in main QTC window, the first pattern WILL NOT recogized (SERIAL/NR).
+If you fill the serial and number fields in main QTC window, the first pattern WILL NOT be recognized (SERIAL/NR).
 If you didn't fill the serial AND number fields (with or without the capture process), you CAN'T capture the QTC lines!
 That mean, you press ENTER on a QTC line at right side vainly, the line will not copied to